dromorobo/MSX-wifi/README.md

 MSX wifi (ESP8266 via RS232)

 Add a wifi interface to an MSX computer, using a modified NMS1250 modem cartridge.
-All modem specific components have been removed and an ESP8266 with a 5V adapter has been connected directly to the Z8530 chip (basically this works also for other modem cartridges and RS232 cartridges, as long as they are supported by Erik Maas' Fossil driver).
+All modem specific components have been removed and an ESP8266 with a 5V adapter has been connected directly to the Z8530 chip (basically this works also for other modem cartridges and RS232 cartridges, however, can be used in MSX DOS only if supported by Erik Maas' Fossil driver).

 Hardware
-- NMS1250 modem cartridge (or other...
-MUST be supported by Fossil Driver)
+- NMS1250 modem cartridge (or other.
+MSX DOS only if supported by Fossil Driver)
 - MSX computer
 - ESP8266 with NodeMCU firmware
 - 5V adapter (or level shifters) to connect 3.3V ESP to Z8530 (or 8251, depending on cartridge)